Do Your End-of-Summer Skin Cancer Check

 Remember, if you find anything on your skin that is new, different, or concerning, make an appointment to see a doctor.

-Call Rock the Treatment to Send a Cancer Gift Basket to Someone with Skin Cancer
+Send a Cancer Gift Basket to Someone with Skin Cancer

 Many people assume that skin cancer is “no big deal.”
 If caught early, skin cancer is often fully treatable.
 However, in many situations, skin cancers like melanoma can spread and invade the body, just like so many other cancers.
 Treatments for skin cancer can include chemo, radiation, and surgeries.